Managing insolvency for sole traders and partnerships

 Here’s a list of common insolvency solutions and procedures in an ascending order of the limitations they impose on your business future.
 This allows you to see how bankruptcy should always be a last – rather than first – resort.

-The option with the least formal (i.e., court-ordered) implications is to simply come to a compromise with your creditors before the issue goes to court.
-A compromise is an informal agreement with creditors to pay some of (if not all) the money owed, so by definition it is not an arrangement overseen by an Official Assignee appointed by the court.
+The option with the least formal implications is to simply come to a compromise with your creditors before the issue goes to court.
+A compromise is an informal agreement with creditors to pay some of (if not all) the money owed, so by definition it is not an arrangement overseen by the Official Assignee.

 However, for this reason, you must ensure you negotiate a compromise with the input and assistance of an accountant, lawyer or budget adviser.